 We have collected obituaries for many of our deceased classmates.

-If anyone can lead us to an additional obituary, please send it to Jim or Lynn Backman at firstname.lastname@example.org or email@example.com.
-The obituaries are combined from Deseret News and The Salt Lake Tribune.
-The archives on line only go back to 1987.
-It is sobering to reflect on their early deaths as we celebrate our 50th class reunion.
+If anyone can lead us to an additional obituary, please send it to Jim Backman at email@example.com.
+It is sobering to reflect on the lives of our deceased classmates as we celebrate our 60th class reunion.
 You will be impressed with the range of contributions illustrated in the life stories included here.

 Wallace Terry Anderson